-When we select director and A & S Board Member candidates, we select individuals, regardless of gender, who have the knowledge and experience to execute our company's business management in an accurate, fair and effective manner and have sufficient social credibility.

-In particular, when we select A & S Board Member candidates, we select at least one individual who has knowledge and experience in financial accounting, as well as the above criteria.
+When we select director and A & S Board Member candidates, among those who our company believes to have the ability to lead our corporate group to achieve true global business management, we select individuals, regardless of gender, who have the knowledge and experience to execute our company's business management in an accurate, fair and effective manner and have sufficient social credibility.
+In particular, when we select A & S Board Member candidates, we select at least one individual who has knowledge and experience in finance, accounting and judicial affairs, as well as the above criteria.

-The board should establish a common view on the appropriate balance between knowledge, experience and skills of the board as a whole, aw well as diversity and the appropriate size of the board.
+The board should establish a common view on the appropriate balance between knowledge, experience and skills of the board as a whole, as well as diversity and the appropriate size of the board.
 Additionally, the board should establish policies and procedures for nominating directors and disclose these.